The FromWav

 filename

-(string): The name of the sound file.
-This is used for identification purposes.data
+): The name of the WAV file.
+This is used for identification purposes and does not need to correspond to an actual file on disk.data

-(System.Span<byte>): The byte data of the WAV file.
-This should contain the raw audio data.loop
+): The byte data of the WAV file.
+This should contain the raw WAV file data.loop